-Based on the IEEE Standard 1366 (2.5 Beta method) this event was considered to be a Major Event Day where the daily SAIDI and SAIFI values exceeded the daily SAIDI and SAIFI threshold values.
-The SAIDI and SAIFI threshold values were set based on the daily SAIDI and SAIFI values for the past 5 years.
+Based on the IEEE Standard 1366 (2.5 Beta method) this event was considered to be a Major Event Day where the daily SAIDI values exceeded the daily SAIDI threshold value.
+The current SAIDI threshold is 0.09 and this MED (July 21, 2019) had a SAIDI of 0.12.
+The SAIDI threshold value was set based on the daily SAIDI values for the past 5 years.

 - 2. Was the IEEE Standard 1366 used to identify the scope of the Major Event?
 If not, why not?
-Yes, IEEE Standard 1366 was used to identify the scope of the Major Event - 3.
-Please identify the Cause of Interruption for the Major Event as per the table in section 2.1.4.2.5.
+Yes IEEE Standard 1366 was used to identify the scope of the Major Event. - 3.
+Please identify the Cause of Interruption for the Major Event as per the table in section 2.1.4.2.5. - 3- Tree Contacts, 4-Lightning - 4.
+Were there any declarations by government authorities, regulators or the grid operator of an emergency state of operation in relation to the Major Event?